getkuby/kuby-core/docs/docs/quick_start_guide.md

 https://registry.gitlab.com/<username>/<repo>
 ```

+**NOTE**: Gitlab's Docker registry requires you to authenticate using a personal or deploy access token instead of your Gitlab password.
+See their [documentation](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticate-with-the-container-registry) for more information.

 ## Github

 Github runs a docker registry, available at docker.pkg.github.com.
 As with Gitlab, you'll need to refer to the registry using the full URL; Github also requires that the image is tagged with the format `:username/:repo/:image_name`, so your URL will look something like